Gen Z Students Reshaping College & Job Economy

 To put it lightly, they’re ahead of the game.

-Rising student debt has made Gen Z wary, and most want to know they’ll be getting their money’s worth before enrolling into college.
+Rising student debt has made Gen Z wary, and most want to know they’ll be getting their money’s worth before researching and enrolling into college.
 Schools are getting involved, as well, encouraging students to take Advanced Planet (AP), dual credit, and the International Baccalaureate (IB) Diploma Program courses and exams.
 Today, nearly half of Gen Z high school students have already earned college credits.

 Don’t fret- students are curious, not worried.
 2 in 3 Gen Z students are confident they’ll receive a job offer soon after graduation.
 For some majors, it’s even higher.
 Even more, 60% of our youngest generation on the planet impressively plans to start a business one day, and 92% expect to work for less than six employees in their lifetime – Gen Z doesn’t even bother with summer gigs.